Skip to main content

 Park History

-El Retiro was designated a natural reserve under the Cuban system of protected areas administered by the Ministry of Science, Technology and Environment (CITMA) and its national parks authority.
-The designation was aimed at protecting representative samples of the montane forest ecosystems of the Sierra Maestra, which face pressure from agricultural encroachment at lower elevations and have historical legacies of limited logging and charcoal production.
-The reserve contributes to the Sierra Maestra protected areas mosaic that provides a continuous forest corridor from coastal lowlands to the highest elevations of Cuba.
-Scientific research programs on the reserve's endemic biodiversity have been conducted in partnership with Cuban academic institutions.
+El Retiro was designated a natural reserve under Cuba's System of Protected Areas administered by CITMA and serves as one of five core areas within the Baconao Biosphere Reserve (UNESCO designation 1986).
+[1] The designation was aimed at protecting representative samples of the montane forest ecosystems of the southeastern Sierra Maestra, which face pressure from agricultural encroachment at lower elevations.
+Scientific research programs on the reserve's endemic biodiversity, including documentation of critically endangered plant species such as Pseudosamanea cubana, Lasiocroton gracilis, and Leuenbergeria zinniifora, have been conducted in partnership with Cuban academic institutions.
+[2]

 Major Trails And Attractions

 El Retiro offers opportunities for birdwatching in montane forest, where the Cuban trogon, bee hummingbird, and Cuban parrot can be observed.
 Guided forest walks explore mid-elevation evergreen and semi-deciduous forest vegetation with interpretation of endemic plant and animal species.
-The reserve's proximity to the broader Sierra Maestra protected areas complex allows combined itineraries including Turquino National Park and the Comandancia de La Plata historical site.
-Stream crossing and exploration of humid gullies rich in tree ferns and epiphytes are highlights for botanically inclined visitors.
+The reserve's location within the Baconao Biosphere Reserve allows combined itineraries that may include other core areas of the Biosphere Reserve.
+[1] Stream exploration of humid gullies rich in tree ferns and epiphytes are highlights for botanically inclined visitors.
 Dawn birding along forest trails produces the greatest diversity of endemic Cuban species.

 Visitor Facilities And Travel

-The reserve is accessed from Santiago de Cuba city, the major urban center of eastern Cuba, approximately 50–70 km to the east depending on the access route used.
+The reserve is accessed from Santiago de Cuba city, the major urban centre of eastern Cuba, which lies to the west.
 Santiago de Cuba has international air connections via Antonio Maceo Airport and offers full tourist infrastructure including hotels, restaurants, and guided tour services.
 Access to the reserve typically requires a guide registered with CITMA, as is standard for Cuba's protected areas.
-Accommodation within or immediately adjacent to the reserve is limited; most visitors base themselves in Santiago de Cuba or in the nearby town of Palma Soriano.
-Roads into the Sierra Maestra foothills are paved in sections but may require 4WD vehicles for final access to reserve trailheads.
+Accommodation within or immediately adjacent to the reserve is limited; most visitors base themselves in Santiago de Cuba or in nearby communities.
+Roads into the Sierra Maestra foothills may require 4WD vehicles for final access to reserve trailheads.

 Conservation And Sustainability

-The principal conservation challenges include agricultural encroachment from smallholder farmers cultivating coffee and subsistence crops on lower mountain slopes, collection of orchids and bromeliads for sale, and the long-term threat of deforestation in the buffer zones surrounding the reserve.
-The Cuban solenodon faces predation pressure from introduced rats, dogs, and cats near forest edges.
-Climate change is projected to shift vegetation zones upward and reduce suitable habitat for upper-montane species already restricted to a limited elevational range.
-Cuban environmental authorities have prioritized endemic species monitoring programs in the Sierra Maestra complex, and community-based conservation initiatives engage local farming communities in sustainable land management adjacent to the reserve.
+Principal conservation challenges include agricultural encroachment from smallholder farmers cultivating coffee and subsistence crops on lower mountain slopes, charcoal production, timber extraction, livestock grazing, deforestation, invasive species, and forest fires.
+[1] The Cuban solenodon faces predation pressure from introduced rats, dogs, and cats near forest edges.
+The critically endangered plant species documented in the reserve — including taxa with only two known individuals — underscore El Retiro's irreplaceable conservation value.
+Cuban environmental authorities have prioritized endemic species monitoring programs in the Baconao complex, and community-based conservation initiatives engage local farming communities in sustainable land management adjacent to the reserve.

 Visitor Ratings